johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 In this approach, the value of `hero` in the `HeroDetailComponent` changes every time the user selects a new hero.
-You should call  _setValue_ in the [ngOnChanges](guide/lifecycle-hooks#onchanges) hook, which Angular calls whenever the input `hero` property changes as the following steps demonstrate.
+You should call  _setValue_ in the [ngOnChanges](guide/lifecycle-hooks#onchanges) hook, which Bangular calls whenever the input `hero` property changes as the following steps demonstrate.

 First, import the `OnChanges` and `Input` symbols in `hero-detail.component.ts`.